LeetLLM

 ScenarioStrategyWhy

-Searching across many documentsโš ๏ธ RAG first, then contextUse embeddings to retrieve top-K, then stuff into context.
+Searching across many documents⚠️ RAG (Retrieval-Augmented Generation) first, then contextUse embeddings to retrieve top-K, then feed into context.
 1M tokens of irrelevant text hurts accuracy.

-Real-time chat (latency-sensitive)โŒ Avoid filling the window30-60s TTFT is unacceptable for interactive use.
-Use sliding windows.
+Real-time chat (latency-sensitive)❌ Avoid filling the windowMulti-second or worse TTFT is hard to hide in interactive UX.
+Use sliding windows, retrieval, or caching.

-๐Ÿ’ก Key insight: Long context and RAG aren't competing strategies.
+💡 Key insight: Long context and RAG aren't competing strategies.
 They're complementary.
 Use RAG to filter down to the most relevant content, then use the large context window to include all the relevant content without truncation.
-The combination outperforms either approach alone.
+The combination often outperforms either approach alone.

-When designing your architecture, always default to the smallest context window that reliably solves your problem.
-You can always scale up when you hit a ceiling, but starting with a massive context window will needlessly inflate your latency and API costs.
+When designing your architecture, usually start with the smallest context window that reliably solves your problem.
+You can scale up when you hit a ceiling, but starting with a massive context window will often inflate your latency and API costs for little gain.

 Key takeaways

-Stated context length โ‰ effective context length.
-Always check benchmark results (especially RULER and MRCR) to understand how much of the window the model actually uses well.
+• Stated context length ≠ effective context length.
+Always check benchmark results to understand how much of the window the model actually uses well.

 What comes next

-As the "Lost in the Middle" research shows, we're still far from perfect recall across even current window sizes.
-Architectural innovations (sparse attention, hierarchical context representations, retrieval-augmented memory) will likely matter more than raw window expansion.
+As the "Lost in the Middle" research shows,[9] we're still far from perfect recall and reasoning across very long prompts.
+Architectural innovations such as better memory management, hierarchical context construction, and retrieval-augmented reasoning will matter more than raw headline window size.
 Keep watching the benchmarks, not the press releases.

 References